andreshere00/Splitter_MR/docs/examples.md

 > 💡 **NOTE:** Remember that in case that we want to use custom separators or define another `chunk_size` or overlapping, we can do it when instantiating the class.

 **And that's it!** This is as simple as it is shown in this tutorial.
-In next version, we will provide support to read files directly from an URL, and additionally, we will provide support to read the texts from a Python `str` variable.

 ### Complete script